 The Halls of Civility

-Butterfly Area at the Natural History Museum
+Butterfly Area at the Natural

-Earlier this week we spent the better part of a full day at the Natural History Museum in Manhattan.
+About a decade ago, we spent the better part of a full day at the Natural History Museum in Manhattan.
 If you have trouble placing it, the museum is the scene of the "Night at the Museum" movie from a few years ago.

-It is a place of wonder and imagination,beauty and curator skills; simply one fascinating thing after another.
+It is a place of wonder and imagination, beauty and curator skills; simply one fascinating thing after another.
 Mostly, however, it is a place of "please, thank you, let me get that door for you, pardon me, smiles, easy conversations with others, and a whole lot of common courtesy" that doesn't make its way much outside their walls.

 One leaves the museum world of perfection and grace and re-enters a scene of name-calling, rudeness, talking over the other person, viciousness and snarly, non-existent manners.

-Green butterflies 'blurring" around while others cooperated and stood still
+Green butterflies 'blurring" around while others cooperated and stood still.

 It struck us that museums are photos of imagination; snaps of a perfect world of detail and realism.
 It isn't a copy of our real life world at all.
 Sadly.